CardiacModelling/syncropatch_export/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project contains a python package and scripts for extracting data from highthroughput patch-clamp experiments such as those performed on a Nanion SynroPatch 384.
-The package contains a lot of useful functionality that can be used to perform:
+This project contains a python package and scripts for processing data outputted from Nanion SynroPatch 384.
+With this package you can export each sweep of each protocol for each well as individual files (.csv).
+Meta-data describing the protocol, and variables such as membrance capacitance (Cm), Rseries and Rseal can be exported also.
-- leak correction;
-- QC checks;
-- plotting trace;
-- exporting data into different file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>